 And that piece of freshly cut veal pounded thin will soon be breaded, and deep-fried to a crispy golden-brown.

 Two years of living in Germany and countless return visits in subsequent years have taught me a lot about deep-fried portions of meat.
-In Heidelberg, I received introductions to the Schweineschnitzel (pork) and the Huhnerschnitzel (chicken or turkey) at Schnitzelbank.
+In Heidelberg, I received introductions to the pork version (Schweineschnitzel) and the chicken version (Huhnerschnitzel) at one of my favourites called Schnitzelbank.

 Delicious and obvious: it’s something like the familiar Cantonese-style lemon chicken, but without the sticky sauce.
-But I’m not oblivious: many Schnitzel at different restaurants have sometimes been chunky, chewy, and disappointing.
+But I’m also aware of disappointments: many Schnitzel at different restaurants have sometimes been chunky, chewy, and small.

 I want to relive that 2002 visit to Vienna.
 Despite forgetting where, I remember the meal itself: a first-time Wiener Schnitzel, a first-time in Wien.
 A true Wiener Schnitzel is made only with veal; anything else is a secondary option made in the “Vienna style” (Wiener Art).

-I’m spending an 30 days in Vienna.
-I’m only going to have veal schnitzel twice: at a neighbourhood café in the 6th district, and at the well-regarded Meissl & Schadn in the 1.
-I know months in advance I’ll be at one of their tables; the restaurant’s menu (“Speisekarte”) includes many choices, but I remain steadfast to the “golden calf”.
+I’m spending 30 days in Vienna.
+I’m only going to have veal schnitzel twice: at a neighbourhood café in the 5th district, and at the well-regarded Meissl & Schadn in the 1st district.
+I know months in advance I’ll be at one of their tables; the restaurant’s menu (“Speisekarte”) includes many choices, but I remain steady with the “golden calf”.

 Yes, there are other restaurants in Vienna making and delivering other varieties of schnitzel with less pomp and at cheaper prices.
 But it’s clear to me the Meissl & Schadn experience will be worthwhile, from the initial grab of eyeballs, to the moment I’m about to meet a fork with a meaty morsel.